st-h/ember-content-editable/README.md

-disabled             | If true, element can't be edited, focused or tabbed to | false maxlength            | Maximum length of the input, in characters     | none allowNewlines        | If false, linebreaks can't be entered          | true
+disabled             | If true, element can't be edited, focused or tabbed to | false maxlength            | Maximum length of the input, in characters     | none allowNewlines        | If false, linebreaks can't be entered          | true autofocus            | If true, the element will be focused once inserted into the document | false

 ##### isText Deprecation
 isText has been deprecated.
 You should replace `isText=true` with `type="text"`, and `isText=false` with `type="html"`.